cb1h/TGbot.satoshi-btc/README.md

 ## Test Mode

-For Test Mode of the bot, use `bcy/test` in API URLs instead of `btc/main` and check https://www.blockcypher.com/dev/#testing.
+For test transactions, use `bcy/test` in API URLs instead of `btc/main`.
+Check [BlockCypher's documentation on testing](https://www.blockcypher.com/dev/#testing) for more details.
+In test mode, you can fund test addresses, send transactions, and check balances.

-With tests, you can fund your test address and send money to another test address, check balances.
+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.